ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **3) RNA-seq data (Bam):** `rnaseq/rnaseq.bam`
 Load this into IGV ("File" --> "Load from file")
 The BAM file includes mapped transcriptome reads.
-These can be used to visualize the raw read data in IGV as well as to generate splicing "hints"for the gene finder tool.
+These can be used to visualize the raw read data in IGV as well as to generate splicing "hints" for the gene finder tool.

 **4) Chicken "lift-over" (gff):** `liftover/chicken.gff`
 Load this into IGV ("File" --> "Load from file")